-KV · Cloudflare Workers docs
+KV

 Writing key-value pairs

-To create a new key-value pair, or to update the value for a particular key, you can call the
+To create a new key-value pair, or to update the value for a particular key, call the

-put method on any namespace you’ve bound to your script.
+put method on any namespace you have bound to your script.
 The basic form of this method looks like this:

 await NAMESPACE.put(key, value)